-Potassium deficiencies are common and are associated with an irregular heart beat, high blood pressure, kidney diseases and failure, as well as the onset of heart attacks.
+Mild potassium deficiencies are common and are associated with elevated blood pressure, as well as unbalanced kidney and heart function.
 You can experience a deficiency from time to time when having diarrhea, vomiting, heavy sweats, overusing laxatives or diuretics, and over-ingesting clay.

 Severe potassium depletion is known as hypokalemia and can be fatal.
 Symptoms include paralysis, decreased cognition, high blood pressure, difficulty breathing, weak bones, joint stiffness and an irregular heartbeat.

 Getting too much potassium can result in hyperkalemia, which is an equally life threatening condition.
 This usually only affects people who have abnormally high levels of potassium, such as those with kidney disease or who overuse certain medications.